 Last week on Sea Change Radio, we featured the pros and cons of the climate bill now set to wend its way through the halls of Congress.
 Today, we take a look at two proposals from the grassroots that have some important bearing on climate policy.
 We talk with Rachel Cleetus of the Union of Concerned Scientists about the group’s National Blueprint for a Clean Energy Economy, Climate 2030 and with David Goldberg about Transportation for America‘s Route to Reform.

 Peaceful protesters gathered at the Mount Tom Power Plant in Holyoke, Massachusetts, on March 1, a chilly Sunday.
 They were demonstrating against coal, the fossil fuel that spews global warming carbon dioxide and toxins such as mercury into the air.
 They were piggy-backing on the Capitol Climate Action coal protests happening the next day in Washington, DC.
 Sea Change Radio spoke last week with that event’s organizer Bill McKibben.
-Click to continue reading and listen to the show…
+Continue reading

 Barack Obama has said time and again that change comes from the bottom up at least as much as from policy directives from on high.
 He’s right–and he seems to be giving signs that pressure from below is going to be needed to keep him true to his own campaign promises.
-Click to continue reading and listen to the show…
+Continue reading

 At the G-20 Summit addressing the global financial crisis this weekend, the government leaders of the world’s largest economies essentially twiddled their thumbs, punting on setting ambitious goals until April 2009 — when the Barack Obama Administration, which is dedicated to addressing the financial crisis and the climate crisis, is in office.
 Before the Summit, Worldwatch Institute Senior Researchers Michael Renner and Gary Gardner proposed that the G-20 enact a Global Green Deal, evocative of FDR’s new deal but more audacious in scope and vision.
 CWR co-hosts Francesca Rheannon and Bill Baue speak with Renner about the proposal’s 5 strategies, including transitioning to a renewable energy economy, launching an efficiency revolution, and investing in green infrastructure.